Women CEOs earned more last year, but few were in top job

 On the bottom of the list was Susan Story of American Water Works Co., the utility company, who earned $4.1 million.

-The only black woman on the list, Xerox's Ursula Burns, left the CEO role in January after the document management company split in two.
-Burns, who earned $13.1 million as CEO last year, is now chairman of Xerox Corp.'s board.
+The only black woman on the list, Xerox’s Ursula Burns, left the CEO role in January after the document management company split in two.
+Burns, who earned $13.1 million as CEO last year, retired as chairman of Xerox Corp.’s board this week.

 Gracia Martore, who earned $8.5 million last year, announced earlier this month that she will retire as CEO of Tegna Inc., the TV station owner and operator.
 Her replacement is a man.